nilesh-c/wikidata-entity-suggester/README.md

 This is a prototype for the Entity Suggester's first and second objectives - suggesting properties and values for a new item in wikidata.
 I'll be working on adding this entity suggester to Wikidata and improve the sorting order of the entity selector, for GSoC 2013.

 Please don't try running this with a Myrrix instance as yet.
-I will push SQL scripts to generate the csv file from the DB, in a day.
-Then I shall test this on my desktop.
-The myrrix [ParameterOptimizer](http://myrrix.com/tuning-quality/) is still running on my Intel i5-2500K, 4g RAM desktop for over 15 hours.
-After it finishes I shall build the model with an optimal value of lambda and no. of features; I'll be able to properly test this code on it and report my findings.
+I shall test this on my desktop first, after build the model with an optimal value of lambda and no. of features that I found from [ParameterOptimizer](http://myrrix.com/tuning-quality/); I'll be able to properly test this code on it and report my findings.

 It's an initial prototype completely in Java, using [Myrrix](http://myrrix.com)' Java API.
 The current code is pretty quick-n-dirty, a bunch of static java methods working together.
 I'll write a PHP wrapper over this, or most probably make a REST-based servlet API to call from PHP.